Informatiesystemen/Informatiesystemen/project_s4549775.md

 * T5: $x, y \in \GG \land Elt(x) \sim Elt(y) \vdash x \sim y$

-	This is pretty self evident as well, but we can give a population of a model that satisfies the contraints, and in which $Pop(x) \cap Pop(y) \neq ø$.
+	This is pretty self evident as well, but we can give a population of a model that satisfies the constraints, and in which $Pop(x) \cap Pop(y) \neq ø$.
 Since type relatedness says, that it is **possible** to have population overlap, but not **necessary**, showing en example in which there is overlap is sufficient.

 	$\begin{aligned}
 		\OO &= \EE \cup \GG & \EE &= \{A\} & \GG &= \{X, Y\}